Mouth Sores Near You

 Mouth ulcers generally heal on their own within a week or two.
 There are some things you can do to ease the pain while they heal – and maybe even speed up recovery.
 Make sure you use a soft toothbrush and avoid food that may make the pain worse, such as spicy and acidic food.
 Take a mild pain relief medication.

 It’s thought that some nutrient deficiencies can cause mouth ulcers.
 These can include a diet lacking in iron, folic acid or vitamin B12.
 Talk to your dentist, GP or pharmacist if you have any concerns.
 They will recommend the best course of action.

 Certain medical conditions can cause mouth ulcers.
-These can include viral infections such as the cold sore, or herpes simplex virus, chicken pox and hand, foot and mouth disease.
-Nutrient deficiencies including iron, folic acid and vitamin B12 may also cause ulcers.
+These can include viral infections such as the cold sore, herpes simplex virus, chicken pox and hand, foot and mouth disease.
+Nutrient deficiencies, including iron, folic acid and vitamin B12, may also cause ulcers.
 Other health and lifestyle factors such as extra stress, hormonal changes, quitting smoking or a diet high in spicy or acidic foods may cause mouth ulcers to develop.
 Talk to your dentist or GP if you have any concerns.

 We recommend daily healthy habits and regular visits to the dentist.
 For optimum oral health:

 - Practice good oral hygiene habits at home, including brushing your teeth twice a day and flossing once a day